PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 `92 / 55 / 196 / 2 / 11`.
 Ruff, bytecode compilation, and whitespace checks
 pass.
 The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 38 to 37.

+## Characterize terminal optional fan-out/singleton cleanup

+The managed 37-result inventory next selects the layout-opt-only terminal elementwise fan-out assignment followed immediately by unconditional terminal singleton MaxPool/Reshape cleanup.
+The first child receives the exact shared context's `ModelIR`; the second existing lowerer wrapper closes over an alias of that exact `ModelIRPassContext`.

+The strict contract fixes enabled-path order, disabled-path fan-out non-execution, the fan-out mapping, the complete two-slot singleton schema, zero-keyword child policies, both retained wrappers, and observation-only results.
+The late final shape-boundary composite remains the predecessor.
+The existing terminal Conv/Pool output guard and its no-layout `elif` fallback remain the successor and stay outside the proposed owner.

+Production remains unchanged pending one optional two-child owner.
+Focused and reference-based affected sequential validation report `2 passed, 1 xfailed` and `446 passed, 1 xfailed`; the sole expected failure is the deliberately absent owner module.
+The managed inventory remains 37, and the phase-result store remains exactly 128 IDs and 128 owners.